owenbob/Yummy-Recipes/README.md

   * Users create, view, update and delete recipe categories
   * SUsers can create, view, update or delete recipes in existing categories

- ## Extra Credit Features
-  * Users can browse public recipes on the platform
-  * Users can review public recipes
-  * Users can upvote public recipes they like

   ## Installation